 Various studies have been performed analyzing the effectiveness of treatment for bipolar disorder, and all confirm that recovery is very likely for bipolar sufferers who are diligent in their approach to healing.

-Treatment for severe bipolar symptoms will usually begin in a residential mental health treatment facility, where 24-hour support and assistance are available and the patient can concentrate completely on overcoming their mental health challenges.
-After residential treatment is complete, outpatient programs and/or aftercare regimens will be organized to make sure the patient remains committed to their recovery.
+Treatment for bipolar symptoms will usually begin in a residential mental health treatment facility, where 24-hour support and assistance are available and the patient can concentrate completely on overcoming their mental health challenges.
+After residential treatment for bipolar is complete, outpatient programs and/or aftercare regimens will be organized to make sure the patient remains committed to their recovery.